-When meeting with any new probate client, our first question always involves whether the deceased person had a last will and testament at the time of death.
-If so, we will begin the process of reviewing the contents of the will, ensuring formalities were met, and instructing the client on “opening the estate” with the Probate Court.
+When we meet with you, our first question will usually be whether the deceased person had a last will and testament at the time of death.
+If so, we can begin the process of reviewing the contents of the will, ensuring that all the legal requirements were met, and then helping you “open the estate” with the Probate Court.

-The size of the decedent’s estate will make a significant difference in the procedural matters involved in probate representation.
-Larger, more complex estates will generally involve more legwork, including independent appraisals of real and personal property or valuations of business assets.
-Larger estates also invite a higher risk of contest by beneficiaries, including objections to any recent amendments made to the estate plan, or the validity of disinheritance.
+The size of the person’s estate affects several things, including the legal process that needs to be followed.
+Larger, more complex estates will generally involve more legwork.
+Work might include getting independent appraisals of real estate and personal property or getting valuations of business assets.
+Larger estates also come with an increased risk that beneficiaries might fight over them.
+Beneficiaries might object to recent changes made to the estate plan (if there are any) or to the validity of disinheritance.

-By contrast, a small estate will require less time and effort, and families can actually arrange for the distribution of assets outside of the probate court process by filing a Small Estate Affidavit.
-For estates valued at $50,000 or less, our office can help prepare the paperwork necessary to forgo the lengthy probate process provided the decedent died without a will.
+A small estate, on the other hand, requires less time and effort.
+In some cases, families can actually arrange for the distribution of assets outside of the probate court process.
+To do this, they file a Small Estate Affidavit.
+For estates valued at $50,000 or less, our office can help prepare the paperwork necessary to forgo the lengthy probate process if the decedent died without a will.

-Likewise, our office can offer assistance to representatives of estates in preparing a Muniment of Title.
-A Muniment of Title is a concept unique to Texas, whereby estates comprised solely of real estate can avoid the need to have a full probate administration.
-This is available only when the Decedent has left a Will.
+Our Fort Worth law office can also help representatives of estates in preparing a Muniment of Title.
+A Muniment of Title is a concept unique to Texas.
+It applies to estates made solely of real estate, allowing them to avoid a full probate administration.
+This is available only when the person who passed away left a will.